 My eyebrows now:

-So anyways, here’s what I have/have not done since 2015 to grow my eyebrows thicker and darker!
+So anyway, here’s what I have/have not done since 2015 to grow my eyebrows thicker and darker!

 NO 1: I have stopped doing (threading) my eyebrows since early 2015.